Summer Undergraduate Research Opportunities in Science (Summer UROPS) for Exchange Students

-Participants of the Research Opportunities will be put up at Prince George's Park Residences (PGPR) during the twelve weeks of research.
-Students cannot move into PGPR earlier than one day before the first day of NUS Special Term Part 1.
-Arrangements of room will only be confirmed in early May.
+Participants of the Summer UROPS will be put up at Prince George's Park Residences (PGPR) during the 12 weeks of research.
+Students cannot move into PGPR earlier than one day before the first day of NUS Special Term Part I. Arrangements of room will only be confirmed in early May.

-Exact details of the above fees payable can be found at the Registrar Website.
+Details of the above fees payable can be found at the Registrar's Office website.